Black Mountain/Black Widow Trail

 - The final resolution has been reached on the arsenic exposure on Miner’s Ridge during the late spring of 2018.
 The Ranger staff has installed a couple short sections of gravel filled road mats that effectively keep the highest concentration of dirt contained.
 All legal trails on Black Mountain are now open for use.

-- First official flagging of the new Black Widow alignment will begin in late summer 2018.
+- First official flagging of the new Black Widow alignment began in late summer 2018.
 The final plan was approved in March of 2018 but the nesting season for the California Gnatcatcher, a federally protected bird, began during the same month so, no building or flagging was allowed.
 Corridor clearing began in early December and work will continue through winter 2019.
 This build may take more than one season but with the help of many volunteers, the right amount of rain, and our new motorized wheelbarrow we will see how far we get.

 - Formal trails requests will be submitted to the city this summer to extend the Manzanita Loop to the north and also include a connector to the valley below on the north side of the open space, a connector to the east side on Cuca Street from Manazinta, and a new alignment out of Hilltop park to replace the very eroded service road leading straight up the hill.